 As much as we try to prepare for the holiday in advance, many of us end up doing last-minute gift shopping.
 Well, you certainly won’t be alone as you do your Christmas shopping in Las Vegas!

 You can snag great deals in Las Vegas during Christmas, plus the stores will be decked out in cheerful holiday decorations.
 Popular places on the Strip include the Miracle Mile Shops, the Grand Canal Shoppes at The Venetian, and the Forum Shops at Caesars Palace.
-There is also Fashion Show Mall, Town Square Las Vegas, and the Premium Outlets.
+There is also Fashion Show Mall, Town Square Las Vegas, and the Premium Outlets (one of the best outlets in Las Vegas).
+Our you can even check some of the best flea markets in Las Vegas.

 Just outside Las Vegas, you can shop at The District at Green Valley Ranch, a huge retail and dining complex.
 Again, don’t miss a chance to go to downtown Summerlin, where you’ll find an open-air shopping mall and the Christmas market.